Where do cruise ships dock in Kos (or tender) @ googlemaps Kos Location

 You'll find the Hippocrates Tree next to the entrance of the castle.
 In ancient Greek times the great physician Hippocrates lectured students in the shade of the tree.

 Kos Town beach, the stretch of pebbles which fronts the Tourist Information office, is an enjoyable place to sunbathe and swim after a day's sightseeing.
+An alternative is Kos's long (but narrow) main beach, just north of the harbor.

-3.5 km west of Kos, nestling in wooded foothills, stand the impressive ruins of the Asklepion, a hospital from classical times.
+2 miles (3.5km) west of Kos, nestling in wooded foothills, stand the impressive ruins of the Asklepion, a hospital from classical times.
 The site is divided into three huge terraces, linked by stone staircases.
 The upper and lower terraces contained patient wards, and the middle terrace boasted a series of temples.
 The blue Trolley bus, which leaves from the bus stop next to the tourist information office, offers an hourly (but very bumpy) service to the ruins.